When you’re thinking about your goals and priorities, how do you make an order of them?

 3. Journaling helps you visualize the future.

-Whether you’re better with words or with images, use your journal to take tomorrow into your own hands.
+Whether you’re better with words or images, use your journal to take tomorrow into your own hands.

 4. Journaling leads to better self-reflection and self awareness

-“We write to taste life twice, in the moment and in retrospect.” – Anais Nin
+“We write to taste life twice, in the moment and retrospect.” – Anais Nin

-Or, wondering how you can maximize your potential, and how will you complete everything on your to-do list?
+Or, wondering how you can maximize your potential and how will you complete everything on your to-do list?

 After all, you can’t connect the dots of your life unless you are paying attention to them.

 5. A journal helps chronicle your life’s highlights

-We need to remember what we have done in the past that has worked.
-We need to remember the type of mindset and attitude we had, as we took on our biggest challenges, so we can stay true to who we are as we move forward.
+We need to remember our mindset and attitude as we take on our biggest challenges, so we can stay true to who we are as we move forward.

-Often, new challenges seem like new monsters, but really we will conquer them just as we have done in the past.
+Often, new challenges seem like monsters, but we will conquer them just as we have done in the past.

 6. Your journal becomes your autobiography on self-discovery

 Not one to be beaten down by his struggles, he kept a journal to write down affirmations and principles he believed would guide him towards his ultimate goal: becoming a great general.

 7. Journaling helps keep account of your personal growth

-When he was 20, he wanted to be a more ethical person, and thus, he kept a journal for this sole purpose.
+When he was 20, he wanted to be more ethical, and thus, he kept a journal for this sole purpose.

-In his later years he wrote, “I am indebted to my notebook for the happiness of my whole life.”
+In his later years, he wrote, “I am indebted to my notebook for the happiness of my whole life.”